joaquinbejar/OptionChain-Simulator/README.md

 | `make publish` | Publishes the package to crates.io |
 | `make zip` | Creates a ZIP archive of the project |

-This comprehensive architecture provides a solid foundation for building the OptionChain-Simulator with clear separation of concerns, well-defined interfaces, and scalable infrastructure components.